-Crash after 'car enthusiast congregation': One person critical after smash in South Auckland
+Person critically injured in South Auckland crash after 'car enthusiast boy-racer congregation'

 Advertisement

-"A short time after, police followed in the direction the vehicle [left in], however no pursuit was initiated.
+"A short time after, police followed in the direction the vehicle [left in].
+However, no pursuit was initiated.

-"The vehicle was found crashed at the intersection of Monument Road and Tourist Road in Clevedon at around midnight," she said.
+"The vehicle was found crashed at the intersection of Monument Rd and Tourist Rd in Clevedon at around midnight," she said.

 One person was critically injured and was airlifted to Middlemore Hospital where they remain.